rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 	this.commandsTimer.Start();
 	````

 	> **Note:** The recommended interval for HTTP/1 message polling is 25 minutes.
-For debugging and demostration purposes a 1 minute polling interval is fine (you can use an even smaller interval for testing), but bear it in mind for production development.
+For debugging and demonstration purposes a 1 minute polling interval is fine (you can use an even smaller interval for testing), but bear it in mind for production development.
 Check this [article](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide/) for guidance.
 When AMQP becomes available for the IoT Hub SDK using UWP apps a different approach can be taken for message processing, since AMQP supports server push when receiving cloud-to-device messages, and it enables immediate pushes of messages from IoT Hub to the device.
 The following [article](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-c2d/) explains how to handle cloud-to-device messages using AMQP.

 <a name="Ex4Task2"></a>
 #### Task 2 - Processing IoT Hub received messages ####